TheShamsiev/nvim-config/README.md

 ## TODO
 - [ ] Format the whole project
+- [ ] Rewrite keymaps so that they make more sense
 - [ ] Add complete documentation
 - [ ] Write scripts for atuomatic setup